Mortal Kombat: Deception: Development

 Details about the game were first confirmed to the general public in the May 2003 issue of PlayStation: The Official Magazine, in which the game was called Mortal Kombat VI, and an online mode was confirmed.
 On February 6, 2004, Midway registered the domain names mkdeception.com and mortalkombatdeception.com.
-When Midway Entertainment was asked if Mortal Kombat: Deception was the official title, the developers gave no answers at that time.
+When Midway Entertainment was asked if Mortal Kombat: Deception was the official title, the developers gave no answers.
 Later that month, Midway released the first trailer from the game, confirming this title.

 Release

-Mortal Kombat: Deception was released for the PlayStation 2 (PS2) and Xbox in North America on October 4, 2004, and in PAL territories on November 19, 2004.
-While the game is known as Mortal Kombat: Mystification in France, other countries did not change its original name.
+Mortal Kombat: Deception was released for the PlayStation 2 (PS2) and Xbox in North America on October 4, 2004, and in Europe on November 19, 2004.
+In France, the game was renamed Mortal Kombat: Mystification after it was found that "deception" in French could be translated to "disappointment."
+Other countries did not change the original name.
 A GameCube version was later released exclusively in North America on February 28, 2005.

-Two versions were released for both the PlayStation 2 and Xbox consoles: the standard edition for both systems, a Premium Pack for the PS2, and Kollector's Edition for the Xbox.
-The Premium Pack and Kollector's Edition include a metal trading card and a bonus disc containing a history of Mortal Kombat, several video biographies of characters, and an "arcade perfect" version of the original Mortal Kombat.
+Two versions were released for the PS2 and Xbox consoles: the standard edition for both systems, a Premium Pack for the PS2, and a Kollector's Edition for the Xbox.
+The Premium Pack and Kollector's Edition include a metal trading card and a bonus disc containing a history of Mortal Kombat, several video biographies of characters, and an "arcade perfect" version of the original Mortal Kombat, ported by Digital Eclipse.
 The Xbox version cover art features either Scorpion, Raiden, Baraka or Mileena, while the PS2 version uses the character Sub-Zero.

 In October 2005, the game was redistributed as a Platinum Hits title on the Xbox and as a Greatest Hits title on the PS2, coming in new packaging and sold for a discounted price.
 Deception is also included along with Mortal Kombat: Shaolin Monks and Mortal Kombat: Armageddon in the compilation Mortal Kombat Kollection, which was released on September 29, 2008 for the PS2.